vapoursynth/vapoursynth/doc/pythonreference.rst

    An instance of this class controls which environment is in which context.
    The exact meaning of "context" is defined by the concrete EnvironmentPolicy.
 A environment is represented by a :class:`EnvironemtnData`-object.

-   To use this class, first create a subclass and then use :function:`register_policy` to get VapourSynth to use your policy.
+   To use this class, first create a subclass and then use :func:`register_policy` to get VapourSynth to use your policy.
 This must happen before vapoursynth is first used.
 VapourSynth will automatically register an internal policy if it needs one.
 The subclass must be weak-referenciable!

-   Once the method :method:`on_policy_registered` has been called, the policy is responsible for creating and managing environments.
+   Once the method :meth:`on_policy_registered` has been called, the policy is responsible for creating and managing environments.

    Special considerations have been made to ensure the functions of class cannot be abused.
 You cannot retrieve the current running policy youself.
    The additional API exposed by "on_policy_registered" is only valid if the policy has been registered.